rfjakob/gocryptfs/SECURITY.md

  * This means that any modification inside a block will be detected when reading the block and decryption will be aborted.
 The failure is logged and an I/O error is returned to the user.
+* Every file has a header that contains a 16-byte random *file id*
-* Each block uses its block number as GCM *authentication data*
+* Each block uses the file id and its block number as GCM *authentication data*
  * This means the position of the blocks is protected as well.
-The blocks can not be reordered without causing an decryption error.
+The blocks can not be reordered or copied between different files without causing an decryption error.
-* However, proper affiliation of a block to the file is can not be verified.
- * This means that blocks can be copied between different files provided that they stay at the same position.
 * For technical reasons (sparse files), the special "all-zero" block is always seen as a valid block that decrypts to all-zero plaintext.
  * This means that whole blocks can be zeroed out